Find Time-Saving Kindergarten Resources ➔

 These hands on sight word activities are the perfect way to get in some fun and engaging sight word practice along with some fine motor skill practice with your students this year.

-For a while whenever I wanted my students to practice sight words and high-frequency words, I would copy a huge stack of worksheets, pass them out, and let them complete it.
+For a while, whenever I wanted my students to practice sight words and high-frequency words, I would copy a huge stack of worksheets, pass them out, and let them complete them.
 I would then check for understanding and adjust for the next practice session.

 Make a Square Sight Word Practice

-Make a Square sight word practice deviates from individual worksheet completion and instead has students practicing sight words and high frequency words by playing a game.
+Make a Square Sight Word Practice pages deviate from individual worksheet completion and instead has students practicing sight words and high frequency words by playing a game.
 I don’t know if you have noticed, but games increase the engagement level by at least 10x.
 Students love the idea of being able to play a game, and this one has them not only practicing sight words but also learning important skills such as taking turns!
+I use these Make a Square sight word activities for:

+These activities are simple to use, too!
 I give each group a game board that consists of dots and sight words we have been practicing.
 Each student takes a turn drawing one line at a time to connect two dots that are side by side (either vertically or horizontally).
-The object of the game is to be the one that completes the square around a sight word.
-The student that completes the square around the sight word has to identify the sight word.
+The object of the game is to be the one who completes the square around a sight word.
+The student who completes the square around the sight word has to identify the sight word.
 If they identify it correctly, they get to color in the box.
 At the end of the game, the player with the most squares colored in wins!

 Dough Sight Words

-No that isn’t a typo for Dolch sight words!
-We love using play DOUGH in our classroom to help learn sight words!
-Playdough has always been such a hit with my students, I knew that I needed to use it for sight word practice if I wanted to keep them engaged.
+No, that isn’t a typo for Dolch sight words!
+We love using play-DOUGH in our classroom to help learn sight words!
+Playdough has always been such a hit with my students, so I knew that I needed to use it for sight word practice if I wanted to keep them engaged.

-My Dough Sight Words mats have a sight word listed at the top.
+My Primer Dough Sight Words mats have a sight word listed at the top.
 Students roll out play dough to create the shape of each letter of the targeted sight word or high frequency word.
 This is a great way to get students creating and using their hands while also providing exposure and practice for sight words.
+These mats also come in a Pre-Primer version!

 If you want to learn more about my play dough sight word mats, check out this blog post!